-Master projects in Semiconductor Physics and Condensed Matter Theory 2016/2017
+Master projects in Semiconductor Physics and Condensed Matter Theory 2017/2018

-Our research in the fields of Computational Materials Science and Computational Electronics is focused on fundamental photon, phonon and charge carrier interactions in semiconductors and on development of new numerical simulation methods and software.
-Application targets are current and future electronic devices including infrared photodiodes, resonant tunneling diodes, solar cells, light emitting diodes, quantum cascade lasers, Thz sources, infrared quantum well (QWIPs) and quantum dot detectors (QDIPs) and lasers, Field Effect Transistors (FETs) for power electronics, RF microwave, and FinFETS for processor electronics.
+Our research in the fields of Computational Materials Science and Computational Electronics is focused on fundamental photon, phonon and charge carrier interactions in solid state materials and on development of new numerical simulation methods and software.
+Application targets are current and future electronic devices including infrared photodiodes, resonant tunneling diodes, solar cells, light emitting diodes, quantum cascade lasers, Thz sources, infrared quantum well and quantum dot detectors and lasers, Field Effect Transistors (FETs) for power electronics, RF microwave, and FinFETS for processor electronics.

-Many of the projects listed below are focused on studying and describing various carrier interaction processes.
-Here, pen, paper and mathematics will be the main tool.
-Others are more 'hands on' and devoted to the study of specific devices, while the last 3 projects require good skills in numerical mathematics.
+Some of the projects listed below are focused on studying and describing various carrier interaction processes.
+Here, pen, paper and basic physical knowledge will be the main tool.
+Others are more 'hands on' and devoted to the study of specific devices, while the last 3 projects require good skills in numerical physics.
 Familiarity with Linux environments is preferable, but not mandatory.